Davz33/pdf-ai-mapper/README.md

    - Documents are automatically categorized after upload using unsupervised K-means clustering
    - TF-IDF vectorization is used to represent document content
    - Category names are generated from important terms in each cluster
+   - Categories use descriptive prefixes (Document, Report, Analysis, etc.) for better readability
+   - The system ensures categories are unique and descriptive
+   - By default, the system creates 8 distinct categories (can be customized)
    - The categorization process runs in the background after each document is processed
+   - The system automatically adjusts the number of clusters if there are fewer documents than requested clusters

 3. **Search**:
    - Search uses a simple but effective relevance scoring system